 The Defense Logistics Agency (DLA) Energy, headquartered in Fort Belvoir, Virginia, provides all of the military ground, marine, and aviation fuels to the bases as well as quality assurance and utility services.
 The DLA Energy mission is simple: to ensure that warfighters and customers have all the necessary fuel and energy support for missions anywhere in the world.
 To that end, the majority of DLA’s business is procurement and distribution of military petroleum products.
 However, since the mid 2000s, DLA Energy has pursued alternative fuel and renewable energy sources as new procurement initiatives materialized.

-There are a few tools to work with the DLA Energy.
+There are a few tools available to help companies work with the DLA Energy.
 The Contract Information System provides information on all of the current contracts issued by DLA Energy; the Enterprise External Business Portal is the system for all customer and business partners from everything from direct sales ordering, account management, and reporting.
+The Small Business Overview provides a brief overview of the ways to successfully engage the DLA.
 Finally, more resources for working with the DLA can be found at the DLA Energy Portal including trainings, tools, and system access information.

 The additional pages offer more details on each of the following: